tdbeattie/tech-exercise/docs/slides/content/pair-and-mob-programming.md

 1. Assemble in pairs (or trios if there is an odd number).
 2. Each pair grab a medium sticky note.
-3. Take turns drawing an element of Steven Tyler.
+3. Take turns drawing an element of Elvis Presley.